SalesforceIndiana University

 The SF student team with Scott Pitkin, Director of User Experience at Salesforce.

-Most of my previous work has been done either as a sole designer or as part of a cross-functional team where design decisions were still largely mine to make.
-This was the first time I had to design as part of a design team.
-Keeping visual and interaction language consistent across sections that different people were building in parallel is a different kind of problem than I had solved before.
-It is less about individual craft and more about communication, shared principles and knowing when to push back on a decision that works in isolation but breaks the system.
+This was the first time I designed as part of a design team.
+Keeping visual and interaction language consistent across sections that different people were building in parallel is a different kind of problem, less individual craft, more communication, shared principles and knowing when to push back on a decision that works in isolation but breaks the system.